DXsmiley/cbbox/readme.md

 #### Return value

 The function returns a list of tuples.
 Each tuple contains two integers - the indexes of two rectangles that overlapped.
+The first index will be less than the second one.

 ### Example